How do I avoid probate?

 2. Probate is complicated and takes a lot of time

 Again, in Washington State, this is false.
 Most probates in Washington take less than a year to complete — where as most probates in California take more than 18 months.
-If the will gives all the powers that it should (hint: this is why you should use an estate planning attorney to draft your will), then the Personal Representative won’t be required to post a bond in order to serve, and he or she can have non-intervention powers, which means that the court doesn’t need to weigh in on every decision along the way.
+If the will gives all the powers that it should (hint: this is why you should use an estate planning attorney to draft your will), then the Personal Representative won’t be required to post a bond in order to serve, and they can have non-intervention powers, which means that the court doesn’t need to weigh in on every decision along the way.

 3. My estate will pay more taxes if I go through probate.

 False.
 The government doesn’t care if your assets are in a revocable living trust or whether they are in your own name — in their eyes, it’s all yours, and it’s all taxable.
 There is a significant difference if your trust is an irrevocable trust.
 With an irrevocable trust, the grantor gives up all control over the property in the trust.
 Once an irrevocable trust is made, it can’t be changed (hence the name), and it is totally outside your control (even if it is being managed for your benefit).
-Irrevocable trusts are not frequently used.
+Irrevocable trusts are not frequently used for families of modest means.
 They are most helpful for beneficiaries who have special needs and would otherwise qualify for government benefits, or for families or individuals with a high net worth (think $10 million or more).

 4. Probate will let everyone see my business.